A chain homotopy between two chain maps in is a sequence of morphisms

 Observe that is the chain complex

 where the term is in degree 0: this is the free abelian group on the set of 0-simplices in .
 The other copy of is the free abelian group on the single non-degenerate edge in .
 All other cells of are degenerate and hence do not contribute to the normalized chain complex.
-The single nontrivial differential sends to , reflecting the fact that one of the vertices is the 0-boundary the other the 1-boundary of the single nontrivial edge.
+The single nontrivial differential sends to , reflecting the fact that one of the vertices is the 0-boundary and the other is the 1-boundary of the single nontrivial edge.

 It follows that the tensor product of chain complexes is